OpenClaw + Pipelock Deployment Guide#

 | Outbound HTTP exfiltration | 11-layer URL scanning, DLP on request URLs | HTTP proxy |

 Pipelock does not patch the CVE itself (that requires OpenClaw origin validation).
-It adds defense-in-depth by scanning all traffic between agent and gateway, catching exploitation attempts at multiple points in the attack chain.
+It adds defense-in-depth by scanning the mediated traffic between agent and gateway, catching exploitation attempts at multiple points in the attack chain.

 TLS Interception#